 About Public Communication for Researchers

-We are a group of grad students, professors, deans, journalists and science communicators who want to enhance the conversation between the science community and the general public.
+We are a group of grad students, professors, deans, journalists, and science communicators who want to enhance the conversation between the science community and the general public.
 The result is Public Communication for Researchers, a professional development program to teach communication skills to graduate students in fields of research.
-PCR was founded by three Ph.D. students at Carnegie Mellon in response to seeing science misunderstood and discredited in the media.
+PCR was founded by three Ph.D. students at Carnegie Mellon in response to seeing science misunderstood and discredited in public discourse.

 What we're doing

-The goal of PCR is to help you learn and practice communicating science to people of any background.
+The goal of PCR is to help participants learn and practice communicating science to people of any background.
 The curriculum consists of a series of workshops and seminars that start with core principles of effective communication.
-The seminars then move on to applying these principles to several contexts, such as giving an interview, entertaining young audiences, and persuading policy makers.
-We don't want to become full-time science communicators – we just want to feel comfortable talking about our work to the media, the voting public, and our grandmothers.
+The seminars then move on to applying these principles to several contexts, such as giving an interview and persuading policy makers.
+We don't aim to turn researchers into full-time science communicators – we just want to feel comfortable talking about our work to the media, the voting public, and our grandmothers.